MuhammadSaim32/mern-ecommerce-practice/README.md

 # 🛒 MERN Stack eCommerce App

 This is a **MERN stack-based eCommerce web application** developed for learning purposes.
-It supports **multiple user roles** — user, seller, and admin — and includes full authentication, product management, and payment processing functionality.
+It supports **multiple user roles** — user, seller, and admin — and includes  authentication, product management, and payment processing functionality.

 ---